henrihapponen/oura-ring-wrapper/README.md

 This script is an attempt to provide some useful tools to help working with the Oura Ring API.

-The API documentation on Oura's website provides very little guidance and some sections are not even documented, which is why I created this project.
-I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the official app or the website.
+The API documentation on Oura's website provides very little guidance, with some sections lacking all documentation, which is why I created this project.
+I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the Oura app or website.

 ## Requirements

-To be able to use the Oura API, you need to have an Oura account.
-Assuming that you are an Oura user, you will already have the account set up.

-In addition, you need a Personal Access Token (PAT), which can be created on the Oura website (once logged in): https://cloud.ouraring.com/personal-access-tokens
+To use the Oura API you need a Personal Access Token (PAT), which can be created on the Oura website (once logged in): https://cloud.ouraring.com/personal-access-tokens
 - Press 'Create New Personal Access Token'
 - Copy and save your PAT immediately, as you will not be able to view it again after leaving the page (don't worry, you can always create a new token!).